tweag/capability/README.md

 # capability: effects, extensionally

-A capability type class is a type class which defines explicitly which effects a function is allowed to use.
-This is akin to the [`mtl`][mtl] style of programming.
-However, unlike `mtl` classes, capability type classes are not tied to a particular monad implementation: they really just describe effects.
-This has a number of benefits:
+A capability is a type class that says explicitly which effects a function is allowed to use.
+The [`mtl`][mtl] works like this too.
+But unlike the `mtl`, this library decouples effects from their implementation.
+What this means in practice:

-- You can provide capabilities with an efficient [`ReaderT` pattern][readert], rather than a monad transformer stack
+- You can implement large sets of capabilities using the efficient [`ReaderT` pattern][readert], rather than a slow monad transformer stack.
+- Capabilities compose well: e.g. it's easy to have multiple reader effects.
-- You can use a writer effect without implementing it as a writer monad (which is known to [leak space](https://blog.infinitenegativeutility.com/2016/7/writer-monads-and-space-leaks))
+- You can use a writer effect without implementing it as a writer monad (which is known to [leak space][writer-space-leak]).
-- You can reason about effects: "if I have a reader effect of an `IORef` then I can implement a state effect"
+- You can reason about effects: "if I have a reader effect of an `IORef` then I can implement a state effect".

 For more on these, you may want to read the announcement [blog post][blog].

-This library is an alternative to the [`mtl`][mtl], in that it defines a set of standard, reusable capability type classes.
-Such as the `HasReader` and `HasState` type classes which provide the standard reader and state effects, respectively.
+This library is an alternative to the [`mtl`][mtl].
+It defines a set of standard, reusable capability type classes, such as the `HasReader` and `HasState` type classes, which provide the standard reader and state effects, respectively.

-Because of the independence of a capability type class from the monad implementation, capability type classes can unfortunately not be discharged by the instance resolution mechanism.
+Where `mtl` instances only need to be defined once and for all, capability-style programming has traditionally suffered from verbose
+boilerplate: rote instance definitions for every new implementation of the capability.
 Fortunately GHC 8.6 introduced the [`DerivingVia`][deriving-via] language extension.
-Which greatly reduces the boilerplate of capability-style programming, and makes it an appealing alternative to `mtl`-style programming.
+We use it to remove the boilerplate, turning capability-style programming into an appealing alternative to `mtl`-style programming.

-An additional benefit of separating capabilities from their implementation is that they avoid a pitfall of the `mtl`: in the `mtl` two different `MonadState` are disambiguated by their types, which means that it is difficult to have two `MonadState Int` in the same monad stack.
+An additional benefit of separating capabilities from their implementation is that they avoid a pitfall of the `mtl`.
+In the `mtl`, two different `MonadState` are disambiguated by their types, which means that it is difficult to have two `MonadState Int` in the same monad stack.
 Capability type classes are parameterized by a name (also known as a *tag*).
 This makes it possible to combine multiple versions of the same capability.
 For example,

 ```haskell